kjh311/project4/README.md

 - I would like to add the ability to locate breweries close to my location, but I need to get the premium API key.
 - Would like to add a loading screen while the data is being returned from the API.
+- Would like to add individual beers to breweries.
+- Add pages for individual beers / Guilds./
+- If no beers exist in the API for a specific brewery, info telling the user instead of a blank screen.
 -